Echoes of the Forest

 "What are the peculiar landscapes of mind that fueled the decisions behind how I lived my life, and what were the largely unconscious impulses?", Harrison ponders.

-"When you map your life in retrospect, there's a bit of blind cartographer at work.
+"When you map your life in retrospect, there's a bit of a blind cartographer at work.
 It's not pleasurable but you have to see the structure of the way you spend your hours as a palimpsest of time overlaying the whole brutish structure, a four-dimensional topographical map with the fourth dimension being time.
 Simply enough, what did I do with my time?"

 "I mean the life outside the dominating forces of your work, your livelihood, the jobs that offered only in the oldest terms 'room and board'".
 We often, he goes on to say, "leave out of our life the learning of skills that give us pleasure, except those tied to our livelihood."